-Statistics shows that reports of domestic violence soar during the holidays due to several factors.
+Statistics show that reports of domestic violence soar during the holidays due to several factors.
 Our Westlake Village domestic violence attorneys can attest to domestic violence spikes during the holiday season.

 From mid-December through early January, our family lawyers’ phones are ringing off the hook with not only child custody complaints – when parents can’t agree on a viable parenting visitation schedule for the holidays – but also complaints of domestic violence.

-Here at the Law Offices of Stephanie L. Mahdavi, we explain why it makes sense that domestic violence is more likely during the holidays than in other times of year.
+Here at the Law Offices of Stephanie L. Mahdavi, we explain why it makes sense that domestic violence is more likely during the holidays than at other times of the year.

 Our best domestic violence attorneys in Westlake Village name several reasons why people are more likely to be abused by a spouse, parent or other family member or relative during the holidays: